Skip to main content

 Computers

-• computers need to be returned when leaving the program unless the computer is three or more years old, in which case ownership can be transferred to the student/family if the balance of the lease has been paid
+• The borrowed computer needs to be returned when leaving PIE, unless it is four or more years old.
+In that case, ownership can be transferred to the learner.

 Core Program Resources and Instructional Materials

 Online courses are provided for most required areas of study in Grades 4-12.
-Alternatives to the online courses can be discussed with the teacher and are usually ok except for Grade 10-12 math and science courses.
+Alternatives to the online courses can be discussed with the teacher and are often approved for the Grade 4-9 courses.
+Because credit for the completion of Grade 10-12 courses is part of the graduation programs, the ablility to use alternative materials is more limited and not possible for the Grade 10-12 math and science courses.

 Learning Resource Funds

-In order to support students’ online learning experience, the Ministry of Education and Child Care allows online schools to make available up to $600 (for full-time students) in learning resource funds for services/materials that would be readily available to students in an in-person school.
+In order to support students’ online learning experience, the Ministry of Education and Child Care allows online schools to make available up to $600 (for full-time students) in Learning Resource Funds for services/materials that help the learner meet the learning standards for their required area of study.
 A pro-rated amount is available for part-time students.
 In some programs, part or all of this funding is used to provide the resources used in the classroom.

 • Core curricular resources to support academic learning standards